-You start at the large parking area for access to the Catalina State Park Romero Ruins and veer to the right just before reaching the ruins.
-The hike is initially flat and easy, but after a mile or so you arrive at a nice small gorge on your right that is obviously frequently visited.
+You start at the large parking area to access the Catalina State Park Romero Ruins and veer to the right just before reaching the ruins.
+The hike is initially flat and easy, but after a mile or so, you arrive at a lovely small gorge on your right that is obviously frequently visited.
 Coordinates for this point are 32.40889, -110.91102, WGS 84.
-This is where most people turn around, and there are a couple of Forest Service signs that announce that past this point you enter the Pusch Ridge Wilderness Area.
+This is where most people turn around, and there are a couple of Forest Service signs that announce that you enter the Pusch Ridge Wilderness Area past this point.
 Dogs are prohibited beyond this point.
-The faint trail continues for a quarter mile but eventually disappears and you drop into Alamo Canyon to begin the boulder hopping in earnest.
+The faint trail continues for a quarter-mile but eventually disappears, and you drop into Alamo Canyon to begin the boulder hopping in earnest.
 The canyon proceeds to the southeast around the south side of Buster Mountain.
 After a few turns in the canyon, the noise from Oracle Road finally disappears.

 After a bit, you encounter some massive, house-size boulders that have dropped into the canyon from the cliffs above.
-These rock falls have created several caves and sheltered areas that are used by wildlife.
-Even as dry as it’s been, there are several pools in the wash, but no running water.
+These rockfalls have created several caves and sheltered areas that are used by wildlife.
+Even as dry as it’s been, there are several pools in the wash but no running water.
 The scrambling is usually class 3 or less, but there are a couple of places where the moves feel like class 4, especially on the way down.
-There is about a mile here that the waist deep grass makes it difficult to safely place your feet.
+There is about a mile here that the waist-deep grass makes it difficult to place your feet safely.
 Watch particularly on the way back.
 You will encounter a few places where the pour-off or boulder arrangement is severe enough to look for a way around.
 Do what you need to do to stay safe.

 Watch as you pass the drainages to be sure you stay in the main one until just below Leviathan.
-From here, the climb is very steep and footing is iffy.
+From here, the climb is very steep, and the footing is iffy.
 Just take your time up and down.
 We took a short rope but didn’t use it.
 This might not be one to do alone.
-As usual, there are several cairns in the lower canyon, but few up where you really need them.
+As usual, there are several cairns in the lower canyon, but few up where you need them.
 If you attempt this, I recommend a good map and GPS.
-It is very important not to get off in the wrong canyon, unless that is your goal, but it would be hard to get completely lost because of the canyon walls.
-The stats for this hike are not intimidating, but it is definitely a tiring hike because of the complex terrain and difficult footing.
+It is essential not to get off in the wrong canyon unless that is your goal, but it would be hard to get completely lost because of the canyon walls.
+This hike's stats are not intimidating, but it is a tiring hike because of the complex terrain and difficult footing.